 A CRAT is a tax-exempt trust.
 As a tax-exempt trust if the CRAT is funded with appreciated assets which are subsequently sold, the CRAT will not recognize taxable income/gain.
 However, the non-charitable beneficiaries will incur income tax on the subsequent CRAT distributions.
 Furthermore, with a lifetime CRAT, the grantor may obtain a charitable income and gift tax deduction which are determined using the §7520 rate.
 A higher §7520 rate provides a greater discount in calculating the present value of the annuity income interest received by the non-charitable beneficiaries, thereby increasing the value for the charitable remainder interest, and generating a larger charitable deduction.
 Of course, the ability to take the full charitable deduction for the amount contributed to the grantor CLAT is subject to the various percentage and other limitations and requirements imposed on charitable income tax deductions.
 Any unused deduction can be carried forward for up to five years.

 Life insurance may be suggested in tandem with a charitable remainder trust.
 With this strategy, life insurance is used to make the family whole by replacing the value of assets donated to charity with the proceeds of a life insurance policy.

-The proposed legislation also negatively impacts CRATs.
-Under one proposal, transfer of appreciated assets would result in realization of the built-in gain in proportion to the non-charitable beneficiaries’ interest.
-So, if 90% of the trust benefits non-charitable beneficiaries, 90% of the built-in gain is recognized at the time the trust is funded.
+The proposed budget also negatively impacts CRATs.
+Under one proposal transfer of appreciated assets would result in realization of the built-in gain in proportion to the non-charitable beneficiaries’ interest.
+So, if 90% of the trust benefits non-charitable beneficiaries 90% of the built-in gain is recognized at the time the trust is funded.